 The UL HE-MCS, UL FEC Coding Type, UL DCM, SS Allocation/RA-RU Information and UL Target Receive Power fields in the HE variant User Info field are reserved in an MU-RTS frame that is not an MU- RTS TXS frame.

-The UL EHT-MCS, UL FEC Coding Type, SS Allocation/RA-RU Information and UL Target Receive Power fields in the EHT variant User Info field are reserved in an MU-RTS frame that is not an MU-RTS TXS frame.
+The UL EHT-MCS, UL FEC Coding Type, SS Allocation and UL Target Receive Power fields in the EHT variant User Info field are reserved in an MU-RTS frame that is not an MU-RTS TXS frame.

 TGbe editor: Please make the following changes in the following paragraphs starting from P535L17 in subclause 35.7.2 (#13550).